arbyste/jp-mining-note/docs/docs/alternatives.md

 ??? quote "Description from the author"

-    **UPDATE1: tango wasn't being colored in the sentence so i fixed it, check yomichan screen shot and add the css** **UPDATE2: added css**
+    **UPDATE1: tango wasn't being colored in the sentence so i fixed it, check Yomitan screen shot and add the css** **UPDATE2: added css**

     Here is my anki template, which is the result of bits I liked from other templates which I tried to glue together with my limited knowledge of programming.